 control the number of geese on our property.
 What can we do?

 A: Please leave your name, telephone number with area code, and a message with your concern on our voicemail (314-567-2081).
 A GeesePeace volunteer will return your call and explain options, such as humane egg addling or wooden egg replacement, to manage the population.
 GeesePeace can provide training for you or refer you to companies that will offer this service for a fee.
 If you are the property owner, please see our Property Owners page.

 Q: I see an injured goose.
 Who should I call?

-A: If you find an injured goose or what you believe to be an abandoned gosling, contact one of the following before taking any action:
+A: If you find an injured goose or what you believe to be an abandoned gosling, contact the following before taking any action: